Product page optimization

 • Showcasing a certain character or value proposition gets better results.

-• Highlighting a particular feature or culturally relevant content boosts downloads in a certain location.
+• Highlighting a particular feature or culturally relevant content for a specific localization results in an uptick in downloads in that location.

-• Changing your app icon to a different style or color results in increased conversion.
+• Changing your app icon to a different style or color improves your conversion rate.

 • Including seasonal content leads to more downloads.

-Alternate versions of your product page (called “treatments”) are shown to a percentage of randomly-selected people on iOS 15 and iPadOS 15, or later.
-People who see a particular treatment will see the same one across the App Store for the duration of your test.
-If someone downloads your app from a treatment that has an alternate app icon, this icon will also display on their device.
-Like your original product page, the metadata in your treatments can appear on the Today, Games, and Apps tabs, as well as in search results.
+To do so, you’ll create alternate versions of your product page, called treatments.
+These will be shown to a percentage of randomly selected people on the App Store in iOS and iPadOS 15 or later, who will see the same treatment for the duration of your test.
+If a treatment includes an alternate app icon, this icon will display on the App Store as well as on their device (if they’ve downloaded your app).
+Like your original product page, any alternate screenshots, app preview videos, or icons used in your treatments may appear in search results, as well as on the Today, Games, and Apps tabs.

 Learn about creating app icons, screenshots, and previews